-Further information, including a “self assessment” questionnaire to establish whether or not you need to register, can be found on the Information Commissioner’s website: www.ico.gov.uk
+Further information relating to whether you are a ‘Controller’ which includes a self-assessment questionnaire to establish whether or not you need to register, can be found on the Information Commissioner’s website.

 Data Protection Help Line